 Photo courtesy of Carlos Villarreal

 Reliable Sources are can be scholarly or not.
+Well-regarded newspapers and magazines can be reliable sources, for example.
 For most academic research, however, we tend to focus on scholarly sources.
 Most often, they are written by scholars or scientists, focus on theory or research, and include citations.
 A scholarly article normally includes an abstract at the beginning, the name and issue of the journal in which it was published, the author’s credentials, and a list of references.
-If you are searching in a database, consider limiting your search to only include academic journals and peer-reviewed articles.

 Primary sources can also be reliable sources and include historical documents such as memoirs, works of art, or news articles from the historical period you are researching.
 For more information about primary sources and where to find them, take a look at the Guide to Primary Sources.